inno-devops-labs/S25-core-course-labs/app_python/PYTHON.md

 - Configuration via environment variables.

 ## Testing
+- pytest is chosen as a test framework.
+Pytest is more flexible and prices compared to unittests
+- tests follow AAA pattern: arrange, act, assert
+- using fixtures for test configuration
-- Meanual tested that time is updated after page reload and does not depend on machine time zone.
+- tests check response status, text and that returned time does not depend on a machine timezone